-While the Yield Force agronomic service team was already in year 7 with Sinclair Tractor when agronomic consultant Ethan Smidt joined as the fourth member in 2015, the late arrival didn’t mean the service provider was established across the eastern-Iowa landscape.
+While the Yield Force agronomic service team was already in year 7 with Sinclair Tractor when agronomic consultant Ethan Smidt joined as the third member in 2015, the late arrival didn’t mean the service provider was well established across the eastern-Iowa landscape.

 For every farmer subscribed to their year-long service program, there were a handful of others confused as to whether or not Yield Force was trying to sell them a combine or be an AMS specialist, an occurrence Smidt notes as common to this day.

 “Agronomy within a John Deere dealership is not very common around here, so half the battle is just getting in front of customers and explaining to them exactly what it is we’re doing,” Smidt says.

 From soil analysis to nitrate samples and planter assessments, “exactly what it is” represents a customized plan for each Yield Force customer, which Smidt describes as a long-term journey to understand each field and find the solutions for soil sustainability, return on investment and yield improvement.

 - Soil sampling services can be a useful, affordable entry point into agronomic services.